US Diesel Price History: Weekly Trend, Forecast, and Major Spikes (2026)

 What does the EIA forecast for diesel prices in 2026 and 2027? +

-EIA's April 2026 Short-Term Energy Outlook projects the US average retail diesel price will peak near $5.80-$5.90 in April-May 2026, then ease to an annual average of approximately $4.80/gal for 2026 as global refinery output increases and distillate inventories gradually normalize.
-For 2027, EIA projects further easing to $4.20-$4.50/gal as global refinery capacity additions (primarily in the Middle East and Asia) outpace demand growth.
+Weekly diesel prices peaked near $5.64/gal in early May 2026 and have eased since (the June 8 reading was $5.21), coming in below EIA's April forecast of a $5.80-$5.90 peak.
+EIA's May 2026 Short-Term Energy Outlook projects the US on-highway diesel price will average about $4.76/gal for full-year 2026 as global refinery output increases and distillate inventories gradually normalize, then ease further in 2027 as Middle East and Asian refinery capacity additions outpace demand growth.
 These forecasts assume no major supply disruption.

 How does 2026 diesel compare to 2022? +

-Spring 2026 diesel prices are approaching but have not yet exceeded the 2022 June peak of $5.81/gal.
+Spring 2026 diesel peaked near $5.64/gal in early May, below the 2022 June peak of $5.81/gal.
 The causes differ: 2022's spike was driven primarily by geopolitical supply shock (Russia/Ukraine) and a sudden post-COVID freight surge; 2026's elevated prices reflect a longer-duration inventory tightness caused by sustained global distillate demand growth, slower-than-expected refinery capacity additions, and extended European heating demand.
 Both periods show the vulnerability of diesel pricing to distillate inventory levels below the 5-year average.